hellerve/blog/posts/Building_a_small_language_with_cj.md

 }
 ```

-This is relatively trivial code as it turns out: we iterate over all the nodes
+This is relatively trivial code: we iterate over all the nodes we parsed (you
-we parsed (you can check how we do that in the full implementation), find all
+can check how we do that in the full implementation), find all call nodes, and
-call nodes, and fix up its target.
-It’s not the cleanest or most performant
-code, but for our simple example, it is good enough.
+fix up its target.
+For our simple example, this is good enough.

 It completes our nodes and sets the target of all calls correctly, ensuring
 that we can jump to them correctly when time comes.